 “The American people are far greater than the sum of our political parties.
 It is time for us to rise above our broken politics and renew the spirit that enabled us to achieve the seemingly impossible.
 This is why I am running for the Democratic nomination for president of the United States.”

 Sen. Jeff Flake (R-Arizona)

 Sen. Jeff Flake is a frequent critic of President Trump, and announced in October 2017 that he will not seek re-election.
-Now he has scheduled trips to New Hampshire, fueling speculation that he is gearing up for a Republican challenge to Trump.
+Trips to New Hampshire fueled speculation that he is gearing up for a Republican challenge to Trump.

 Sen. Kirsten Gillibrand (D-New York)

 Gillibrand occupies Hillary Clinton's former Senate seat, and she campaigned for Hillary in 2016.
-However, she also gained a lot of attention last November for saying Bill Clinton should have resigned during the Monica Lewinsky investigation, so not everyone in the Democratic Party is a Gillibrand fan right now.
-When asked if she was thinking about 2020, she said:
+However, she also gained a lot of attention for saying Bill Clinton should have resigned during the Monica Lewinsky investigation, so not everyone in the Democratic Party is a Gillibrand fan.
+When asked if she would run in 2020, she said:

 Sen. Kamala Harris (D-California)

 California is considering moving up its presidential primary, which would give first-term Senator Harris an early bump in the race.
-She’s been meeting with big Democratic donors and campaigning for colleagues in battleground states.
-When asked about a presidential run in June 2018, Harris said:
+She's also met with big Democratic donors and campaigned for colleagues in battleground states.
+When asked about a presidential run in December 2018, Harris said: